slonigiraf/whitepaper/slonigiraf/ENG.md

 To address these issues, we propose using money to incentivize students to serve as tutors and require them to use a recommendation letter system to ensure the quality of such lessons.
 We have implemented this approach in several schools and observed an increase in education efficiency up to 75%, with students having ample time for both learning and teaching within their existing secondary education programs.

-## Slonigiraf Educational Model
+## Slonigiraf Is a New Educational Model More Efficient Than the Traditional

 <img alt="Image" src="https://github.com/slonigiraf/slon-whitepaper/blob/main/img/lesson.png?raw=true" width="500">

 *Figure 1.
 The proposed educational model is named "Slonigiraf".
 It consists of peer-to-peer tutoring (leftmost pane), expert selection (middle pane) and diplomas verification (last pane).*

-### Students Paying Each Other for Diploma Issuance After Successful Tutoring
+### Students Pay Each Other for Issuance of Diplomas After Successful Tutoring

 **The Slonigiraf lesson** does not include a traditional lecture component.
 Instead, it begins with students working in pairs.
 Students have the option to act as a tutor for a specific skill or as a tutee.
 Tutees have the freedom to choose their own tutors based on personal preference. **Tutors are typically peers of the tutees**, who have previously acquired the same knowledge through self-study or other means.
 A tutor, in the case that their tutee masters the skill, charges him **tuition fees** and **provide a diploma** certifying the acquired skill.
 If the student does not acquire the skill, the tutor receives nothing.